marceljmueller/vid2vid/README.md

 1. The video of character S is sliced into numerous individual images.
 This video is labeled the *style* video, as it represents the target style of the project.

-2. A pertained facial landmark detector is used to extract the facial landmarks of these images in order to create a facial mask of each image.
+2. A pretained facial landmark detector ([code](https://github.com/davisking/dlib/blob/master/examples/face_detection_ex.cpp), [paper](https://pdfs.semanticscholar.org/d78b/6a5b0dcaa81b1faea5fb0000045a62513567.pdf), [pretrained model](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)) is used to extract the facial landmarks of these images in order to create a facial mask of each image.

 3. The results of the previous two steps are concatenated to a training set.
 I.e., the facial masks from step 2 provide the training data and the raw images from step 1 provide the training labels.